johnandrea/ancestry-matches-to-csv/README.md

 --min-cm CMVALUE

 Default 22.
-Reject and natches with a cM match smaller that this value.
+Reject and natches with a cM match smaller than this value.

 --skip-hesder